Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

 familiar with Google Compute Engine, you may want to review the [documentation](https://cloud.google.com/compute/docs) first.

-Next, you will need your JSON keys for your GCE project.
+You will need your JSON keys for your GCE project.
 Go to the [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) section of the [IAM & Admin](https://console.cloud.google.com/projectselector/iam-admin) page in the Console.